autowarefoundation/autoware/planning/obstacle_avoidance_planner/README.md

 ![obstacle_to_avoid](./media/obstacle_to_avoid.drawio.svg)

-### Generate object costmap
+### getObstacleClearanceMap

 Cost map is generated according to the distance to the target obstacles to be avoided.

-### Generate road boundary costmap

-Cost map is generated according to the distance to the road boundaries.

-These cost maps area used in the optimization to generate a collision-free trajectory.

-### Smooth path
+### getEBTrajectory

-The latter optimization assumes that the reference path is smooth enough.
+The latter optimization (MPT) assumes that the reference path is smooth enough.
-Therefore the path from behavior is smoothed here, and send to the optimization as a format of trajectory.
+Therefore the path from behavior is made smooth here, and send to the optimization as a format of trajectory.
-Obstacles are not considered.
+Obstacles are ignored in this function.

+More details can be seen in the Elastic Band section.

-### Optimize trajectory
+### getModelPredictiveTrajectory

 This module makes the trajectory kinematically-feasible and collision-free.
 We define vehicle pose in the frenet coordinate, and minimize tracking errors by optimization.
-This optimization also considers vehicle kinematics and collision checking with road boundary and obstacles.
+This optimization considers vehicle kinematics and collision checking with road boundary and obstacles.
-To decrease the computation cost, the optimization is applied to the shorter trajectory than the whole trajectory, and concatenate the remained trajectory with the optimized one at last.
+To decrease the computation cost, the optimization is applied to the shorter trajectory (default: 50 [m]) than the whole trajectory, and concatenate the remained trajectory with the optimized one at last.

 The trajectory just in front of the ego must not be changed a lot so that the steering wheel will be stable.
 Therefore, we use the previously generated trajectory in front of the ego.

 Optimization center on the vehicle, that tries to locate just on the trajectory, can be tuned along side the vehicle vertical axis.
-This parameter `optimization center offset` is defined as the signed length from the back-wheel center to the optimization center.
+This parameter `mpt.kinematics.optimization center offset` is defined as the signed length from the back-wheel center to the optimization center.
 Some examples are shown in the following figure, and it is shown that the trajectory of vehicle shape differs according to the optimization center even if the reference trajectory (green one) is the same.

 ![mpt_optimization_offset](./media/mpt_optimization_offset.svg)

-### Check drivability, and extend trajectory
+More details can be seen in the Model Predictive Trajectory section.

+### insertZeroVelocityOutsideDrivableArea

 Optimized trajectory is too short for velocity planning, therefore extend the trajectory by concatenating the optimized trajectory and the behavior path considering drivability.
 Generated trajectory is checked if it is inside the drivable area or not, and if outside drivable area, output a trajectory inside drivable area with the behavior path or the previously generated trajectory.